containers/podman/docs/source/markdown/podman-play-kube.1.md

 #### **--configmap**=*path*

 Use Kubernetes configmap YAML at path to provide a source for environment variable values within the containers of the pod.
+(This option is not available with the remote Podman client)

 Note: The *--configmap* option can be used multiple times or a comma-separated list of paths can be used to pass multiple Kubernetes configmap YAMLs.

+#### **--context-dir**=*path*

+Use *path* as the build context directory for each image.
+Requires --build option be true.
+(This option is not available with the remote Podman client)

 #### **--creds**